gleam-lang/awesome-gleam/README.md

 - [gleam-experiments/bbmustache](https://github.com/gleam-experiments/bbmustache) - Gleam bindings to the bbmustache templating library.

-## Unique IDs
+## Text and numbers

-Libraries for generating unique id strings.
+Libraries for parsing and manipulating text and numbers.

 - [lrosa007/ids](https://github.com/lrosa007/ids) - A library for generating unique ids such as a cuid or UUID.